 In order to have a better chance of getting the highest credit card limit possible in your situation, you should make sure to always pay bills on time, use 30% or less of your available credit, pay down your debts, save money for the future, and otherwise make good financial decisions.

 Guaranteed approval credit cards with $10,000 limits for bad credit don’t really exist.
 A secured credit card that allows you to place a very sizable deposit is the closest thing you’ll find.
-For example, the Wells Fargo Secured Credit Card allows you to put down as much as $10,000 and offers nearly guaranteed approval.
 But your spending limit equals the amount of your deposit, so it won’t help you buy something that you can’t already afford in cash.… read full answer

 There are a couple of important reasons why guaranteed approval credit cards with $10,000 limits for bad credit are not available.
 For starters, no credit card offers 100% guaranteed approval.
 There’s always some sort of minimum eligibility requirement that you must meet.
 That’s even true with secured credit cards.